hackforla/UI-UX/.github/ISSUE_TEMPLATE/guest-speaker-consent.md

   - Year
     - [ ] Find/Replace `[Replace YEAR]` with the year that the talk will take place (Four digit format, ex: "2024")
   - Guest Speaker Name
     - [ ] Find/Replace `[Replace NAME OF GUEST SPEAKER]` with the first name and last name initial.
-If there is more than one guest speaker representing a specific organization, use the name of the organization (e.g., "Maze")
+If there is more than one guest speaker representing a specific organization, use the name of the organization (e.g., "Hack for LA")
   - Date of Talk
     - [ ] Find/Replace `[Replace MONTH DAY OF TALK]` with the month and day of the presentation (ex: "May 07")
 - Update the issue title